soot-oss/SootUp/docs/installation.md

 mvn -Dskiptests install
 ```

-## Add Soot as Library Dependency to Your Project
+## Add SootUp as Library Dependency to Your Project

 Since the project is not available as a maven artefact, you first need to built it from source.
 See [Building from Source](#building-from-source)